imrafaelmerino/vertx-values/docs/README.md

 Every type (_Integer_, _String_, _JsonObject_, _JsonArray_, _Buffer_ etc.) that can be sent
 across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html) where it's defined how to serialize and deserialize messages of that type.
 A third method called _transform_ is also implemented.
-When a verticle sends a message to the event bus, Vertx intercepts that message and calls its codecs transform method.
+When a verticle sends a message to the EB, Vertx intercepts that message and calls its codecs _transform_ method.

 Go to the source package [io.vertx.core.eventbus.impl.codecs](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/impl/codecs/package-frame.html) to check out what types Vertx supports.
 The good thing is that you can define your own codecs